 Investors become traders

 "A pension fund must always keep some holding in bonds because they can be sure of the capital security," he said.

 "The market mentality at the moment is a pervasive preoccupation with short-term investments, so investors effectively become traders," said Nalla.

 "Buying for the long term requires a different strategy and the PIC is looking at a 30-year view.
-There is constant friction between short-term and long-term objectives.

 "Sometimes it is difficult to see the rationale behind [the PIC's] decision but, over time, it has made pretty sound investments.
 It has bought shares in companies that are undervalued because it can see future value," Cruickshanks said.

 He approved of the PIC expanding its shareholdings outside South Africa "because that is where corporate South Africa is going."